181st Infantry Regiment (United States)

 The 181st Infantry Regiment shares the distinction of being the oldest combat regiment currently organized in the United States Army.
 It is one of several National Guard units with colonial roots and campaign credit for the War of 1812.
 The regiment traces its history to 13 December 1636, when it was one of four colonial regiments of foot of colonial Massachusetts militia.
 It later served in the Continental Army during the American Revolution, with Union forces in the American Civil War, and as a federalized Massachusetts National Guard regiment with the U.S. Army during War with Spain, Mexican Border Campaign, World War I, and World War II.
 In 2006 Company A (Agawam) of the battalion deployed as a member of KFOR8 to Kosovo in support of Operation Joint Enterprise.

 Most recently the 1st Battalion, 181st Infantry has served in Iraq, in New Orleans following Hurricane Katrina, and in Afghanistan.
+Post 9/11 attacks, A and B Companies deployed as part of Operation Noble Eagle.
 The only active element of the regiment is the 1st Battalion, 181st Infantry Regiment, which returned from a year of service in Afghanistan in July 2011.
 The 1st Battalion was mobilized in March 2017 for one year of service with the Multinational Force & Observers in the Sinai Peninsula of Egypt.
 Currently, the 1st Battalion is a part of the 44th Infantry Brigade Combat Team, a major formation of the New Jersey National Guard.
 It was reflagged from the 50th Infantry Brigade Combat Team in 2017.

 History

-The 181st Infantry Regiment traces its history to the organization of the North Regiment on 13 December 1636 in the Massachusetts Militia.
-It was formed from existing trained bands (local militia).
-It was redesignated on 7 September 1643 as the Middlesex Regiment.
-The unit was expanded 13 October 1680 to form the 1st (or Lower) Middlesex Regiment and the 2nd (or Upper) Middlesex Regiment, consisting of companies from Concord, Bedford, Sudbury, Marlborough, Chelmsford, Billerica, Groton, Acton, Lancaster, and Dunstable.
-The lineage of the 1st Middlesex Regiment separates here and is held by the 182nd Infantry Regiment (United States).
+The 181st Infantry Regiment traces its history to the raising of the Massachusetts Militia's North Regiment on December 13, 1636 from existing trained bands.
+On September 7, 1643, the North Regiment was redesignated as the Middlesex Regiment, which was divided into the Lower Regiment of Middlesex and the Upper Regiment of Middlesex on October 13, 1680; both regiments were renamed the 1st Regiment of Militia of Middlesex and 2nd Regiment of Militia of Middlesex by 1733.
+The regiments consisted of companies from Concord, Bedford, Sudbury, Marlborough, Chelmsford, Billerica, Groton, Acton, Lancaster, and Dunstable.
+The lineage of the 1st Regiment of Militia of Middlesex separates here and is held by the 182nd Infantry Regiment.